bencao/netlify-plugin-inline-functions-env/README.md

 - Environment Variables you set at Netlify UI

-**Problem**
+**The Problem**

 You may have noticed that the available environment variables at Runtime is only a subset of that in build time.

-That is a common source of confusion for many people, see discussions over [here](https://community.netlify.com/t/support-guide-using-environment-variables-on-netlify-correctly/267).
+That is a common source of confusion for many people, see those discussions over [here](https://community.netlify.com/t/support-guide-using-environment-variables-on-netlify-correctly/267).

 This plugin was built to mitigate this issue by inlining the build time environment variable values as part of your code, so that you can consider build time environment variables magically become available for runtime!